bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 Please click [here](https://public.tableau.com/views/Sales_Project_17345971241480/CustomerDashboard?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access the interactive dashboards available on my Tableau public profile.

+# About the dataset

+The dataset comprises of four different csv files namely Orders, Customers, Location and Products.
+The Orders table serves as the root or the primary table in the relationship.
+The other tables (Customers, Location, and Products) are then logically joined or related to it.

 # Sales Dashboard
 The purpose of the sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.